WaveBeans/wavebeans/.release/kotlin-upgrade.md

-* A few versions upgraded:
+* Kotlin versions upgraded:
-    * Kotlin to 1.7.20.
+    * Kotlin to 2.2.20.
 Targets JDK 11
+    * kotlinx.serialization to 1.9.0
-    * Protobuf to 3.21.6
+    * kotest to 6.0.4
-    * kotlinx.serialization to 1.3.3
+    * mockito to 5.4.0